Celestin-Blaise/SEQUELIZE-POSTGRES-UPDATE/README.md

 ## Quick Start

-## Update the config.json file with your postgres data
+## Create a postgres DB &  update the config.json file with your postgres data .

 ```bash